hareem-arshad/optimization-geometry-generalization-neural-networks/README.md

-# Optimization Geometry and Generalization in Neural Networks

-*A Computational Study of Optimizer Dynamics and Local Loss Curvature using UCI Breast Cancer Wisconsin Diagnostic (WDBC) dataset*
+# A Computational Study of Optimizer Dynamics and Local Loss Curvature using UCI Breast Cancer Wisconsin Diagnostic (WDBC) dataset*

----

 ## 1. Introduction